-Our simulations are designed to provide participants with a glimpse of the challenges faced by those living in extreme poverty.
+Our simulations are designed to provide participants with a glimpse of the challenges faced by those living in extreme poverty and desperation.
 They are an outworking of an old proverb, “to understand a person you must first walk a mile in their shoes”.
 By running such simulations we aim to deepen understanding and give rise to a heartfelt desire to take action.

 To speak to us about simulations or to book one please contact us.